zcash/zips/zip-zcash-grants-fund.rst

 ========

-This proposal describes a structure for the Zcash Grants Fund, to be enacted in Network Upgrade 6 and lasting for {length} years.
+This proposal describes a structure for the Zcash Grants Fund, to be enacted in Network Upgrade 6 and lasting for 2 years.
 This Grants Fund would consist of 20% of the block subsidies, split into 2 slices:
-* {percent(0-20%)} to ZecHub for funding bounties focused on education and onboarding new users to the Zcash ecosystem;
+* 5% to ZecHub for funding bounties focused on education and onboarding new users to the Zcash ecosystem;
-* {percent(80-100%)} to "Zcash Community Grants" for funding grants that support projects and initiatives aligned with Zcash's mission (denoted ZCG slice).
+* 95% to "Zcash Community Grants" for funding grants that support projects and initiatives aligned with Zcash's mission (denoted ZCG slice).

 Governance and accountability are based on existing entities and legal mechanisms, and increasingly decentralized governance is encouraged.